cloudposse/terraform-aws-cloudtrail-cloudwatch-alarms/README.md

 ![CloudWatch Dashboard](./docs/screen1.png)

-### From LICENSE
+## Credits

->  The alarm metric names, descriptions, and filters [from this repository were used](https://github.com/TeliaSoneraNorge/telia-terraform-modules/tree/master/cloudtrail-forwarder).
+The alarm metric names, descriptions, and filters [from this repository were used](https://github.com/TeliaSoneraNorge/telia-terraform-modules/tree/master/cloudtrail-forwarder).

->  With many thanks to [Anton Babenko](https://github.com/antonbabenko) for pointing it out and saving me a lot of time scouring reference documents and describing alarms!
+With many thanks to [Anton Babenko](https://github.com/antonbabenko) for pointing it out and saving us a lot of time scouring reference documents and describing alarms!

+## Related Projects

+Check out these related projects.

+- [terraform-aws-cloudtrail](https://github.com/cloudposse/terraform-aws-cloudtrail) - Terraform module to provision an AWS CloudTrail and an encrypted S3 bucket with versioning to store CloudTrail logs
+- [terraform-aws-cloudtrail-s3-bucket](https://github.com/cloudposse/terraform-aws-cloudtrail-s3-bucket) - S3 bucket with built in IAM policy to allow CloudTrail logs
+- [terraform-aws-cloudwatch-logs](https://github.com/cloudposse/terraform-aws-cloudwatch-logs) - Terraform Module to Provide a CloudWatch Logs Endpoint
+- [terraform-aws-cloudwatch-flow-logs](https://github.com/cloudposse/terraform-aws-cloudwatch-flow-logs) - Terraform module for enabling flow logs for vpc and subnets.
+- [terraform-aws-ec2-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-ec2-cloudwatch-sns-alarms) - Terraform module that configures CloudWatch SNS alerts for EC2 instances
+- [terraform-aws-ecs-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-ecs-cloudwatch-sns-alarms) - Terraform module for creating ECS service level alerts that go to an SNS endpoint
+- [terraform-aws-efs-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-efs-cloudwatch-sns-alarms) - Terraform module that configures CloudWatch SNS alerts for EFS
+- [terrform-aws-elasticache-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-elasticache-cloudwatch-sns-alarms) - Terraform module that configures CloudWatch SNS alerts for ElastiCache
+- [terraform-aws-lambda-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-lambda-cloudwatch-sns-alarms) - Terraform module for creating a set of Lambda alarms and outputting to an endpoint
+- [terraform-aws-rds-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-rds-cloudwatch-sns-alarms) - Terraform module that configures important RDS alerts using CloudWatch and sends them to an SNS topic
+- [terraform-aws-sqs-cloudwatch-sns-alarms](https://github.com/cloudposse/terraform-aws-sqs-cloudwatch-sns-alarms) - Terraform module for creating alarms for SQS and notifying endpoints

 ## Help